cseanburns/geo-titles/manuscript/title-manuscript-2022-05-20.md

 There were 202
-unique country names or country name combinations identified in the 1236 articles with country names in titles and with HDI scores.
+country names or country name combinations identified in the 1236 articles with country names in titles and with HDI scores.
 Out of these, 198